 1. Identify the process you want to improve.

-Begin by identifying the process you seek to improve.
-This is also the time to identify key stakeholders and roles and responsibilities to keep the activity on track.
+Begin by identifying the process you want to improve.
+You should also note key stakeholders, roles, and responsibilities that keep the activity on track.

 2. Define the objective and scope.